Noman050/Noman050/README.md

 ### Flutter Project

-- [Tasbeeh App](https://github.com/Noman050/Tasbeeh_App) - A Tasbeeh Counter in which user will perform prayer and count it in real time.
+- [Budget Brews & Bites](https://github.com/Noman050/BudgetBrews_n_Bites) - Recipe Discovery: Explore a wide array of mouthwatering recipes from various cuisines as well as Expense Tracking: Keep tabs on your weekly spending and budget effectively.

 ### Python/Django Project

-- [Courses Web App](https://github.com/Noman050/Courses_information_App) - Courses App in django in which user can add, search, edit courses.
+- [Courses Web App](https://github.com/Noman050/Courses_information_App) - Courses App in Django where users can add, search, and edit courses.

 ### JavaScript/HTML/CSS Project

-- [To Do List](https://github.com/Noman050/Stikey_Notes) - User can add list of his/her to do lists the data of user will be saved in browsers local storage.
+- [To Do List](https://github.com/Noman050/Stikey_Notes) - The user can add a list of his/her to-do lists the data of the user will be saved in the browser's local storage.

 ## Skills